 “My original plan for my professional career was to get my master’s in speech-language pathology.
 While going to Indiana State University, the curriculum educated us on other professionals we would encounter if we were to work in a school setting.
 An RBT was one of the professionals we discussed and that is where my interest started.
 After I earned my bachelor’s degree in speech-language pathology, I started to look for job opportunities that would encompass the skill sets that I had while allowing me to work with children to achieve new skills.
 With choosing to become an RBT, I have the opportunity to make a positive change in a child’s life which involves learning how to communicate, but it also allows me to teach other skills which is so rewarding.
 My day-to-day life at Unlocking the Spectrum never feels the same!
 Every day I am trying to help my client reach their goals.
 There are so many ways to help children reach their goals, and there are so many different goals for all of the children that come into the center.
 With all of these goals, I always have a different day at Unlocking the Spectrum.
 I chose to work with children who needed help to live their best life.
 It just so happens that I am happiest working with children who have autism.
 The best part for me with working with kids who have autism is seeing them achieve their goals.
 It’s an incredible feeling to see a child appropriately asking for something new, greeting a peer, writing their name, or brushing their teeth independently for the first time when they struggled with those skills previously.
 It’s a very rewarding job where you enable a person to reach goals that would have been impossible for them to reach on their own.
 Unlocking The Spectrum does an amazing job supporting their employees and helping both the clients and staff reach their goals!”

-To learn more about career opportunities with Unlocking The Spectrum, please click here: Career Opportunities
+To learn more about career opportunities with Unlocking The Spectrum, please visit our career page.

-To learn more about the services offered by Unlocking The Spectrum, please click here: Services and Therapy
+To learn more about the services offered by Unlocking The Spectrum, please click here.